 Google's inventory verification program checks product information in your local stores to ensure it matches the information you provide in your data feeds.
 This program also ensures the accuracy of information in local inventory ads and free product listings.
-Learn more about requesting inventory verification.
+Learn more about requesting inventory verification

 Inventory verification process

-Once your local inventory ads are live, Google conducts ongoing inventory verifications via phone and store visits.
-These checks help ensure that product, price, and availability information continues to be accurate.
+Once your local inventory ads or free local listings are live, Google may require additional inventory verifications to be conducted.
+These checks help ensure that product, price, and availability information of your local products continues to be accurate.
 We recommend updating price and availability changes in your inventory data as frequently as possible and refreshing your inventory data at least once per day.